Translation of the Final Fantasy IV Documents on Settings Book

 Equipment: Spear, Iron Shield, Iron Helm, Iron Armor, Iron Gauntlets

 Cain lost his parents when he was young.
-Since his father was a particularly active and vigilant captain who led the Corps to great success in his day, rumors even arose that he was assassinated.
+Since his father was a particularly active and vigilant captain renowned for his exemplary service to the Corps in his day, rumors even arose that he was assassinated.
 The members of the Dragon Knight Corps fell to squabbling and chaos; only the fallen captain's dragon held true to his memory, still faithfully awaiting his return.
 The dragon's devotion touched the hearts of the Dragon Knights and spurred them to regroup.
 The dragon, however, continued to waste away regardless.

-The corps member who eventually saved the fading dragon was Cain.
+It was Cain, under the watchful eyes of the corps, who eventually saved the fading dragon.
 Due to his great ability to connect with dragons, Cain was appointed captain of the Dragon Knight Corps.

 Proud Masters of Dragons with a Long and Distinguished History